Abdifatah-Abdi/Chatify-Old/README.md

 That aside, we aren't expecting people to use Chatify over any other application like [Discord](https://discord.com) and [WhatsApp](https://whatsapp.com).
 We made this project test our skills.
 From what it seems, we're doing pretty well.

-You may also see us using professional language on Chatify.
-This is intended.
-Although it isn't ideal to use Chatify, we still want to make a site that looks like it is.

 ## EOL of Chatify
 The site, Chatify, at first seemed like a great way to build skills for us with web development.
 However, not all things come free, like servers.\